 - a.
-Salford City Council is commissioning and funding an Emergency Hormonal Contraception (EHC) service to ensure that residents have ease of access to this provision.
-This will contribute to achieving a reduction in the number of unintended conceptions to women of all ages. - b.
-The Contractor (this is the term used throughout this specification to refer to the provider signing up to provide this locally commissioned service) is required to arrange for an accredited pharmacist to offer information and advice to women attending for emergency hormonal contraception and, if deemed to be appropriate, to issue and supply medication in line with the relevant Patient Group Direction (PGD).
-Note the PGDs for both Levonorgestrel and Ulipristal will be reviewed in June 2024 by GMICP (Salford Locality team), expiring in June 2025.
+Salford City Council is commissioning and funding an Emergency Hormonal Contraception (EHC) service to ensure ease of access to this provision, for free, in the city.
+This will contribute to achieving a reduction in the number of unintended conceptions in women of all ages. - b.
+The Contractor (this is the term used throughout this specification to refer to the provider signing up to provide this locally commissioned service) is required to arrange for an accredited pharmacist to offer information and advice to individuals attending for emergency hormonal contraception and, if deemed to be appropriate, to issue and supply medication in line with the relevant Patient Group Direction (PGD).
+The PGDs for both Levonorgestrel and Ulipristal have been reviewed by GM ICB in early 2025 and will expire on 31 March 2028.